Manulife Financial Corp. (MFC) Shares Down Despite Recent Market Volatility - News Heater

-Manulife Financial Corp.
-(NYSE: MFC)’s stock price has decreased by -1.22 compared to its previous closing price of 19.29.
-However, the company has seen a 0.55% increase in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-11-16 that Redesigning and repricing of products and services and a rising rate environment are likely to help life insurers like MFC, RGA, VOYA and PRI as the companies invest heavily in digitization.
+The stock price of Manulife Financial Corp.
+(NYSE: MFC) has plunged by -0.52 when compared to previous closing price of 19.39, but the company has seen a 0.57% gain in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-11-27 that Manulife Financial is a Canadian Life Insurer and Asset Manager.
+MFC pays a 5.6% dividend with a payout ratio below 50%.
+Growth prospects are solid.

 Is It Worth Investing in Manulife Financial Corp.
 (NYSE: MFC) Right Now?

-Manulife Financial Corp.
-(NYSE: MFC) has a price-to-earnings ratio of 9.50x that is above its average ratio.
-Additionally, the 36-month beta value for MFC is 1.09.
+The price-to-earnings ratio for Manulife Financial Corp.
+(NYSE: MFC) is above average at 9.62x.
+The 36-month beta value for MFC is also noteworthy at 1.09.
 There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 3 rating it as “overweight,” 7 rating it as “hold,” and 1 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023